 If you’re looking for a unique beach experience in Montezuma, then you must head to Playa Cocolito.
 This beach is probably the most deserted and pristine beach on the east coast of the Nicoya Peninsula with bright blue waters, white sand, coves and lots of wildlife.
 There is also a charming waterfall that empties into the ocean called Cocolito Falls (also known as El Chorro).
 Cocolito beach is inaccessible by car which makes it all more special.

 In this guide, you’ll read all about Cocolito beach and Cocolito Falls.

 Location and Directions

-Here is the Google Maps for Playa Cocolito Costa Rica and El Chorro waterfall Montezuma.
+Here is the Google Maps for Playa Cocolito Costa Rica and Cocolito Falls, Montezuma.

 Playa Cocolito is about 7 kilometers (4.3 miles) south of Tambor and 10 kilometers (6.2 miles) north of Montezuma by car.
 Cocolito Falls is on the north end of the beach.

 How to get to Playa Cocolito, Costa Rica from Montezuma